Your Ultimate Guide to Branding - What Is It? & Why You Need It

 One logo variation design

-One (or two, three) submark (submarks are like badges or stickers, usually shaped in a circle or square and can be used for the purpose of actual badges and stickers, or on social media graphics, etc.)
+One (or two, three) submark (submarks are like badges or stickers, usually shaped in a circle or square and can be used for the purpose of actual badges, or on social media graphics, etc.)

 One business card design

 Finalized brand style guide document with usage specifications and all the information you need to replicate your brand in print and online - colors, fonts, etc. data compiled in one handy place.

 Branding packages may include unique patterns, fonts, social media icons and cover photo design, stationery, letterhead, signage and the like.
 Specifying all the items you’ll need ahead of time will greatly help your designer adequately quote the project to avoid scope creep.

 Developing your emotional and physical brand identity is a very intentional and vital process to setting up your business for long-term success.
 If you have any questions that arise after reading this post, pop ‘em in the comments - we’d love to help out and direct you to one of our creative partners if needed!
 While you’re here, check out our articles on graphic design, branding photography and content marketing.